StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 ### Query Materialized View

 An asynchronous materialized view is a physic table.
-You can operate it as any regular tables **except that you cannot directly load data into an asynchronous materialized view**.
+You can operate it as any regular table **except that you cannot directly load data into an asynchronous materialized view**.

 ### Automatic query rewrite with asynchronous materialized view